zavvy logo

 Tip #2: Identify managerial capability gaps and provide upskilling opportunities to close these gaps.

-For example, you can choose from additional training courses, e-learning modules, online events, or webinars.
+For example, you can choose from additional training courses, e-learning modules, learning events, or webinars.

 Tip #3: 360-degree performance reviews will also allow your manager to get feedback from their direct reports.